 Interest income is derived primarily from the investment of funds in excess of our immediate operating requirements.
-The quarter over quarter decrease in interest income of \$0.7 million was attributable to a decline in interest rates and investment income yields due to market conditions.
+The quarter over quarter decrease in interest income of \$0.5 million was attributable to lower investment balances and a decline in interest rates and investment income yields due to market conditions.

-The year-to-date decrease in interest income of \$1.9 million was attributable to a decline in interest rates and investment yields due to market conditions.
+The year-to-date period over period decrease in interest income of \$0.9 million was attributable to lower investment balances and a decline in interest rates and investment income yields due to market conditions.